What are the differences between flying private and scheduled commercial airlines?

 This will also include empty leg jets and transient charter planes that need to return to their home airport.
 If you happen to be flying the same route, you can substantially reduce the cost of your charter flight.

-Many brokers have an approved network of private jet charter operators, and have built relationships with these providers to deliver the best hourly charter rates and pricing in private aviation.
+Our brokers have an approved network of private jet charter operators and have built relationships with these providers to deliver the best hourly charter rates and pricing in private aviation.

 Private Jet Charter Pricing and Hourly Rates

 What is the cost to rent a private jet?
-The cost of your private flight and its hourly charter rate will vary between somewhere around $1,200 to $10,000 per hour (and up)*.
+The cost of your private flight and its hourly rate will vary between somewhere around $1,500 to $10,000 per hour (and up)*.

 Many companies require trip minimums of 2 flight hours per day.